-12 Elliott Bay Design Group, "Comprehensive Evaluation," 22039-007-801-1.
+18 Elliott Bay Design Group, "Comprehensive Evaluation," 22039-007-801-1.
 Seattle, WA

 Keeping both passengers and employees safe is a priority for AMHS and for DOT&PF.
-One of the goals identified in the draft DOT&PF LRTP Alaska Moves 2050 is to maintain and continuously improve the safety of the transportation system for all users.
+One of the goals identified in Alaska Moves 2050 is to maintain and continuously improve the safety of the transportation system for all users.